Uluguru violet-backed sunbird

 The Uluguru violet-backed sunbird (Anthreptes neglectus) is a species of bird in the family Nectariniidae.
+The bird is small with a short bill.
+The male is an iridescent upper body while the female has a brown upperbody.
+Both have pale-gray underbodies.
 It is found in forests in eastern Kenya, eastern Tanzania (including the Uluguru Mountains, the basis for its common name) and north-eastern Mozambique.
 It is part of the violet-backed sunbird superspecies.

+In 2024, Anthreptes neglectus is listed as Least Concern.